-When creating access to systems, applications and environments it’s important to keep security top of mind.
+When creating Access Control on Azure for access to systems, applications and environments it’s important to keep security top of mind.
 Even working at a rapid pace it’s important to consider what credentials and access we give to a resource.
 Examples of this kind of administration of roles could be access to a Windows Server or providing pull access to a Docker image from an Azure Kubernetes Cluster.
 These types of actions require some form of authentication and authorization in order to provide access.

 Defining the difference